bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/5U DC machines 1/EMF and torque in a DC generator.md

 I'm not going to write out the maths, but for a single coil of wire $EMF \propto sin\alpha$ hence as it rotates the magnitude of the emf in the coil changes (this is where [[DC generator with many coils|DC generators with many coils]] come in).

 ### The equation
+This equation gives you the emf production from a DC generator (note it does not factor in losses due to inefficiencys so you need to use the [[equivalent circuit of a DC generator]] when applying it):

 > ### $$ E = K_{E} \omega $$
 >> where: